-Graham Sutherland etching which is hand signed and numbered in pencil from the edition of 60.
-The etching is printed on thin antique laid paper and is a very good strong impression with pleanty of margins on all sides of the plate.
+Graham Sutherland etching signed and numbered in pencil, from the edition of 60, Published by Twenty-One Gallery,London, 1929/30.
+Printed on thin antique laid paper, it is a very good strong impression with plenty of margins on all sides of the plate.
 There is overall even paper toning with one small spot on verso.
 I suspect it has been cleaned recently as there are very faint traces of a mount mark, else fine.

 Reference: Tassi 29; Man 32; Cooke 34.